 - Add the spices, give everything a good stir, then secure the lid, close the pressure valve and cook for 5 minutes at high pressure.

 - Naturally release pressure.

 - Blend the masala using a blender or an immersion blender (it can be smooth or slightly chunky – up to you!).
 The sauce will continue to thicken a bit as it cools.

 - Once the masala is cool, I store it using this silicone mold which holds 1/4 cup of onion masala per mold.
 You can read this blog post to learn more about how to store and use this masala then go check out all of my onion masala recipes!

 - There is no need to add additional water to this recipe as the onions and tomatoes release enough water.

 - Getting a burn error?
 I’ve made this masala many times in my 6 quart Instant Pot and have never gotten a burn error however some of you have mentioned having this issue and my suggestion is to make sure you are using enough oil so that the onions don’t stick to the bottom of the pot!
 Also, if there is anything stuck to the bottom, you can add a bit of water to help deglaze the pot.
 Make sure to remove any burnt bits before securing the lid!
-If there’s something stuck to the bottom, then you may get the burn error.
-I have made this masala many times and have never had this happen but some appliances/models may be more sensitive.
+If there’s something stuck to the bottom, then you may get the burn error but chances are that if it comes to pressure, it’ll be fine once you open the pot.
+Some appliances/models may be more sensitive.

 - If it’s not tomato season, use canned diced tomatoes (the whole contents of the can) for the best flavor.